pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

     Direction, ":math:`a^{\mathrm{direction}}`", this is an implicit attribute, determined as a direction from source to target node
     Sign*, ":math:`a^{\mathrm{sign}}`", interaction sign (also referred to as “polarity”) indicates positive or negative influence, ``positive`` | ``negative``, listed under Values
-    Connection Type, ":math:`a^{\mathrm{connectiontype}}`", indicates whether the edge between the source and target nodes represents direct physical interaction between elements or it is expected or known that there is a path of several connected interactions between the source node and target node, ``direct`` | ``indirect``, listed under Values
+    Connection Type, ":math:`a^{\mathrm{connectiontype}}`", "indicates whether the edge between the source and target nodes represents direct physical interaction between elements, or it is expected or known that there is a path of several connected interactions between the source node and target node", ``direct`` | ``indirect``, listed under Values
     Mechanism, ":math:`a^{\mathrm{mechanism}}`", "indicates the exact physical interaction, i.e., biological mechanism; value usually included when the Connection Type is direct", ``binding`` | ``phosphorylation`` | ``dephosphorylation`` | ``ubiquitination`` | ``deubiquitination`` | ``acetylation`` | ``deacetylation`` | ``methylation`` | ``demethylation`` | ``transcription`` | ``translation`` | ``translocation``, listed under Values
     Site, ":math:`a^{\mathrm{site}}`", molecular site where the interaction occurs, <molecular site name>, "T308, T450, S473"